sdether/happenstance/README.md

 ```
 The response also contains the `subscription_uri` in the **Location** header.
 The `access_key` must be provided in modification requests as the **Access** header.

+`status_uri` and `feed_uri` are optional, but highly encouraged if the subscription is on behalf of a user rather another subsystem, such as an indexing service.
+Subscriber count and subscribing feeds is reported back to the publisher and used to generate follower lists.

 The optional `headers` can be any key value pairs and will be included in each POST to the `callback_uri`.

+#### Retrieve Subscription
+The current subscription resource can be fetched with a GET against the `subscription_uri`:

+**GET:{subscription_uri}**

 #### Modify Subscription
 The subscription can be modified via PUT to the subscription uri with the **Access** header using the same request message format as the POST.